antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 * Go to the cohort overview in box 3 and check the samples annotation by using the pulldown menu.
 In the annotation section, check *cohort overview* how many normal en tissue samples does the **Marra** set contain this set also contains the location such as tissue location etc etc.

 The R2 platform support a large  set of analysis types to explore datasets.
-One of these modules is the "Find differential expression between groups.
+One of these modules is the "Find differential expression between groups".
+The differential expression analysis aims to identify genes which are significant different between two groups.
+R2 offers a couple of statistical test in this case we use the T-test which is selected by default.

 * Check if you have selected the **Marra** set and select in the main menu box, "Find Differential expression between two groups.
-In the next screen, use the default select T-test and select "Tissue" in **the group by:** option, and click submit.
-Select Normal and Adenoma, make sure that log2 and p < 0.01 is selected  and click submit.
+In the next screen, use the default select T-test and select "Tissue" in **the group by:** option, and click submit in the next screen,  Select Normal and Adenoma for subsequently group 1 and group 2, make sure that log2 and p < 0.01 is selected  and click submit.

-* R2 has generated a large list of differentially expressed genes, can you say something about the distribution of the genes how many are up and down regulated.
+* R2 has generated a large list of differentially expressed genes, can you say something about the distribution of the genes, how many are up and down regulated.

-A: A list of 8000 regulated genens has been found.
-A small tabel shows the numbers of up and down regulated genes.
+**A: A list of 8000 regulated genens has been found.
+A small tabel shows the numbers of up and down regulated genes. ~4058 vs 3939 **.

 Next to many publicly available datasets, R2 is also hosting a lot of curated lists of genes which we call `gene sets` (gene categories).
 These gene categories can be used to restrict or filter as well.
 We can adapt our current search by scrolling down to the end of our gene list.
 In the Adjustable Settings Panel by hitting the **"Search GS"** in the Gene Filters box you can now use a Gene Set to filter your list.
 Re-generate a list that is specifically associated with (colorectal) cancer (hint: look in the gene category or KEGG pathway list to identify an interesting gene set).
 You can look with keywords of inspect the KEGG pathway specific.